LeetLLM

 But MABs introduce architectural complexity.
 They require a tightly coupled feedback loop where user actions (such as a thumbs up) immediately update the routing logic.
 In distributed systems with high latency or delayed rewards (for example, measuring 7-day retention), bandits can be challenging to implement correctly compared to static A/B test splits.

-The following Python example illustrates a basic Beta-Bernoulli Thompson Sampling bandit.
+This Python example implements a basic Beta-Bernoulli Thompson Sampling bandit.
 It assumes a binary reward signal such as click/no-click or accept/reject.
 If your reward is continuous or heavily delayed, the posterior update changes.

 multi-armed-bandits.py